Seth Moulton: Economics

-In 2015, Moulton co-sponsored legislation to increase the federal minimum wage to $12 an hour.
-In February 2019, Moulton said that he supported an increase to $15 an hour.
+In January 2019, Moulton sponsored a bill to increase the minimum wage to $15 an hour over five years.

 In 2019, Moulton criticized Trump's withdrawal from the Trans-Pacific Partnership and said that, if elected president, he would reengage in negotiations for "a strong, fair trade deal for the Pacific on our terms, not China's".
 He also criticized Trump's use of tariffs, telling The Hill that although tariffs remain an option for trade policy the emphasis should be "a comprehensive strategy" and building "our alliances in the Pacific".

+In November 2025, following the election of Zohran Mamdani as mayor of New York City, Moulton voted with 85 other House Democrats on a Republican-led resolution "denouncing the horrors of socialism".